emmajanedrews/base-template/_posts/2018-04-20-5-truths-for-fiduciaries-to-reflect-on.md

 Today I’d like to talk about the F word.
 By that, I mean “fiduciary.”
 This word has been in the news a lot lately.

 We all know by now that the DOL rule was shot down by the Fifth Circuit Court of Appeals.
 To tell the truth, I agree with this ruling.
 I think the DOL rule truly deserved to die.
 Why?
 Well, I think it’s absurd that we’d have a standard for retirement assets that’s different from the standard for non-retirement assets.
-In a pragmatic sense, any rule that is 1,000 pages long will be very difficult to enforce.
+From a pragmatic sense, any rule that is 1,000 pages long will be very difficult to enforce.

 Looking to the news, certain media outlets seem to believe that somehow a title will be sufficient in protecting the investing public—as if it is better to have an advisor title.
 Personally, I think this is ridiculous.
 So let’s talk some truth.
 There are five points I’d like to share.